-The prostate gland is a walnut-sized gland located directly below the bladder in men.
-Its job is to produce the fluid that transports and nourishes sperm (semen).
+The walnut-sized prostate gland is located directly below the male bladder.
+Its job is to produce the fluid that transports and nourishes semen.
 When a man’s prostate becomes swollen or inflamed, he has prostatitis.
-Prostatitis is temporary, and it is not to be confused with an enlarged prostate.
+This temporary condition is not the same as an enlarged prostate.
 According to the Mayo Clinic, prostatitis is most common in men under the age of 50, although it can occur at any age.
-To learn more about prostatitis, read the symptoms, causes, and treatments listed below.

 Prostatitis symptoms may vary depending on the cause.
 Some of the most common symptoms include:

 There are four types of prostatitis, and each type presents with different symptoms.
 These four categories are:

 Depending on the type of prostatitis, it may be caused by different things.
 Bacteria may find its way into the prostate, causing acute or chronic bacterial prostatitis.
 Another thing which may cause prostatitis includes sexually transmitted diseases.
 Sometimes, the cause is unknown.